Key Takeaways

 If you wake up with high blood sugar in the morning, you may want to try adding a snack before bedtime.

-Sugars can creep up overnight because it can be the most prolonged period without eating.
 Without dietary carbs, your liver will release glucose into your bloodstream to keep your levels in the normal range.6

-Unfortunately, with diabetes, the liver doesn’t get notified when enough sugar is released.
-It continues to drip more into the bloodstream, and your numbers can increase.
-This is sometimes referred to as the leaky liver effect.6
+Unfortunately, with GDM, the liver doesn’t get the message when enough sugar is released.
+Instead, it continues to drip more into the bloodstream, and your numbers can increase.

 Any snacks listed above are suitable before bed, but some people may be more sensitive to indigestion and should limit their fat intake before sleep.
-Even health-promoting fats can trigger heartburn and make you feel uncomfortable while pregnant.
-Keep your bedtime snack light so you can get the rest you and your baby need.

 How Do I Know If My Sugars Are Improving?